List of News and Information about acura tsx on 4WheelsNews.com

 Powering the new car is the 2.4-liter, DOHC i-VTEC, inline four-cylinder engine mated to a Sequential SportShift 5-speed automatic transmission fit with steering-wheel mounted paddle shifters.Read the entire article 2011 Acura TSX Sport Wagon breaks cover in New York

-Scheduled to be available for sale in the middle of 2009, Acura has introduced its V6-powered variant of the TSX sports sedan at today's Chicago Auto Show.
-It comes with the 3.5-liter V6 derived from the TL and RL which yields 280hp (209kW).
+Scheduled to be available for sale in the middle of 2009, Honda’s luxury arm Acura has introduced its V6-powered variant of the Acura TSX sports sedan at the 2009 Chicago Auto Show.
+This version of the Acura TSX comes powered with the 3.5-liter V6 unit derived from the TL and RL which is tuned to deliver up to 280 hp (209 kW) of max motive power.

 The wheels, which are wrapped with Michelin Pilot all-season rubber, are 18-inch aluminum.
-Besides bigger wheels, the TSX is made distinct from its 4-cylinder version by a slightly modified front face and V6 marking.Read the entire article Chicago Auto Show: 2010 Acura TSX V6
+Besides bigger wheels, the 2010 Acura TSX V6 is made distinct from its 4-cylinder version by a slightly modified front face and V6 marking.Read the entire article Chicago Auto Show: 2010 Acura TSX V6

 The Insurance Institute for Highway Safety has named the all-new 2009 Acura TSX sports sedan as a Top Safety Pick.
 The National Highway Traffic Safety Administration also gave the TSX five-Star safety ratings in all governmental crash tests it was subjected to.